Lumiq Studios

-It is based in Turin, Italy, in Corso Lombardia 190, in the complex of Virtual Reality & Multi Media Spa, i.e. the older Fert Studies.
+It was based in Turin, Italy, in Corso Lombardia 190, in the complex of Virtual Reality & Multi Media Spa, i.e. the older Fert Studies.

-Currently, through the 100% control of Virtual Spa, Lumiq is owned by the City of Turin, the Piedmont Region, the Province of Turin, Turin Polytechnic and the University of Turin.
+Through the 100% control of Virtual Spa, Lumiq was owned by the City of Turin, the Piedmont Region, the Province of Turin, Turin Polytechnic and the University of Turin.

+In 2013, the company was closed due to bankruptcy.